COVID-19 Safety Protocol

 Friday: 9am-3pm (Closed the last Friday of each month)

-Questions or Concerns?
-Our receptionists remain available by phone Monday to Friday from 9am-5pm and Saturday from 9am-3pm.
+Questions or concerns?
+Our Patient Care Coordinator is available by phone Monday to Friday from 9AM to 5PM..

 The past few months have been very difficult, but now that we are starting to see a return to normal conditions, we are welcoming patients back at Tinnitus and Hearing Health Calgary with some changes to how we work so we can offer services to patients like you safely and in compliance with national and provincial guidance.
 We have implemented the following changes in our procedures in the interest of protecting everyone’s health: